spencerjbeckwith/super/supercontroller/examples/README.md

 ## Scripts

 - `npm run build` will build the example app.
-- `npm run refresh` will rebuild supercontrol, reinstall it into a subdirectory, and rebuild the example app.
+- `npm run refresh` will rebuild supercontroller, reinstall it into a subdirectory, and rebuild the example app.
 This is very useful if developing locally and you want to test a live browser example.